 The cast members were able to squeeze us in and even print a name card for our table just moments after creating a new reservation.

 WHERE SHOULD I PARK FOR THE DISNEYLAND PRINCESS BREAKFAST?

 If you do valet parking at Disney’s Grand Californian Hotel & Spa, you’ll get 5 hours of complimentary parking.

 HOW MUCH IS THE DISNEYLAND PRINCESS BREAKFAST ADVENTURES?

 It’s $125 per person (including children ages 3 and older.)
 That doesn’t include taxes or tips.

 HOW LONG IS THE DISNEYLAND PRINCESS BREAKFAST ADVENTURES?

 The Disney Princess Breakfast Adventures is available Thursday through Monday between 8:00 AM and 12:00 PM.

-They say it’s about 2 hours long, but we were there about 3 hours.
+They say it’s about 2 hours long, but we were there about 3 hours the first time.
 It kind of depends on how busy they are and how quickly you eat.